-Purpose of Request for Proposal(s)
+Purpose of Request for Proposals

-The purpose of this Request for Proposal ("RFP") is to invite qualified U.S organizations, non-profit organizations, or universities to submit a proposal to design and implement a Distinguished Humphrey Fellowship Program on the Rights of Indigenous Peoples, focused on the economic, social, and political rights, representation, and inclusion of indigenous people.
+The purpose of this Request for Proposal ("RFP") is to invite qualified U.S organizations or universities to submit a proposal to design and implement a Distinguished Humphrey Fellowship Program on one of the following topical areas: (1) Emerging Technology Policy, or (2) Combatting Illicit Drug Trafficking.

-For each iteration of the program, which may be renewed pending successful administration and availability of funding, the selected U.S. institution should carry out the following three components:
+For each program, which may be renewed pending successful administration and availability of funding, the selected U.S. institution should carry out the following three components: